Facility Search Criteria Help

 Search for facilities or permits by issuing agency.
 Issuing agencies include:

-Choose an agency from the dropdown menu.
-Hold down the CTRL key to select multiple agencies.
+Choose an agency, or multiple, from the dropdown menu.
 Search for facilities that have a federal agency name in EPA's Facility Registry Service (FRS) (representing installations that are owned and operated by the U.S. government).

 All Media Programs